-B. PERSONAL VEHICLE OR NON-AIR TRANSPORTATION

-In all instances where a mode of transportation other than regularly scheduled airlines is chosen, the Department Head1 shall authorize such alternate mode of transportation in advance and the allowable cost shall be the actual cost of the alternate mode of transportation or the cost allowable under Subsection (a)1, whichever is less. [§4.242.3.(a)(2)]

-In the case of travel by modes of transportation other than regularly scheduled airlines, transportation costs shall be the regular fare for the mode of transportation chosen. [§4.242.3(a)]

-In the instance of the use of private automobile, mileage shall be in accordance with mileage provisions of Division 4, Chapter 5, Article 2 of the Administrative Code. [§4.242.3.(a)(2)]

-- 11. Pre-approval by the Department Head1 is required for all non-air travel in advance of travel.
-Travelers must submit the following items for pre-approval: - a.
-For travelers using personal automobiles for business purposes Provide proof of automobile insurance at minimum coverage levels as follows: \$25,000 injury to or death of one person; and, \$50,000 injury to or death of more than one person; and, \$5,000 property damage for any one accident. - b.
-Cost comparisons are required for all non-air travel, with exceptions listed below: Traveler shall submit: a quote for the lowest regular fare available for regularly scheduled airlines to the destination for the date and time selected; and the cost for regular fare on the alternative mode of transportation.

-If traveling by vehicle to neighboring counties of Orange, Riverside, San Diego, San Bernardino, Ventura, Kern, Santa Barbara, and San Luis Obispo, or to the San Francisco Employees Retirement System to transport sensitive computer equipment for the LACERS emergency hot/warm site.

-- 12. Receipts for alternate modes of travel are required.
-Reimbursement will be for the lower of the actual cost of transportation or lowest regular airfare verified by Accounting prior to encumbrance of the travel request. - 13.
-Mileage reimbursement - a.
-Mileage reimbursement for the Board will be calculated on a roundtrip basis between official's residence and official destination. - b.
-Mileage reimbursement for staff will be
+B. PERSONAL VEHIC LE OR NON-AIR TRANSPORTATION LAAC Requirement LACERS Policy In all instances where a mode of transportation other than regularly scheduled airlines is chosen, the Department Head shall authorize such alternate mode of transportation in advance and the allowable cost shall be the actual cost of the alternate mode of transportation or the cost allowable under Subsection (a)1, whichever is less. [§4.242.3.(a)(2)] In the case of travel by modes of transportation other than regularly scheduled airlines, transportation costs shall be the regular fare for the mode of transportation chosen. [§4.242.3(a)] In the instance of the use of private automobile, mileage shall be in accordance with mileage provisions of Division 4, Chapter 5, Article 2 of the Administrative Code. [§4.242.3.(a)(2)] Pre-approval by the Department Head is required for all non-air travel in advance of travel.
+Travelers must submit the following items for pre-approval: a.
+For travelers using personal automobiles for business purposes - Provide proof of automobile insurance at minimum coverage levels as follows: \$25,000 injury to or death of one person; and, \$50,000 injury to or death of more than one person; and, \$5,000 property damage for any one accident. b.
+Cost comparisons are required for all non- air travel, with exceptions listed below: Traveler shall submit: a quote for the lowest regular fare available for regularly scheduled airlines to the destination for the date and time selected; and the cost for regular fare on the alternative mode of transportation.
+Exceptions (no cost comparison is required): If traveling by vehicle to neighboring counties of Orange, Riverside, San Diego, San Bernardino, Ventura, Kern, Santa Barbara, and San Luis Obispo, or to the San Francisco Employees Retirement System to transport sensitive computer equipment for the LACERS emergency hot/warm site.
+Receipts for alternate modes of travel are required.
+Reimbursement will be for the lower of the actual cost of transportation or lowest regular airfare verified by Accounting prior to encumbrance of the travel request.
+Mileage reimbursement for the Board will be calculated on a roundtrip basis between official's residence and official destination. b.
+Mileage reimbursement for staff will be based on the distance in excess of home to City office for travels during regular work days; for other days, reimbursement will be based on a roundtrip between staff's residence and official destination.
+14. Additional travel time and expenses (such as meals and lodging) incurred in choosing other than the fastest and most direct mode of transportation are at the traveler's own personal time and expense.
+15. Claims for repairs, replacements, towage, gas and car insurance are not reimbursable.
+16. Ground transportation refers to transportation from home to airport, airport to hotel and/or conference/ meeting/seminar location, and back.
+This includes taxis, shuttles, limousines, and private vehicles.
+17. Mileage reimbursement is provided when personal vehicle is used for ground transportation to/from airport.
+Commissioner's mileage reimbursement will be computed based on roundtrip miles from residence to airport.
+Staff mileage reimbursement will be computed based on the distance in excess of home to City office for travels during regular work day; and roundtrip miles from residence to airport on non-work days.

-1Pursuant to Board Resolution 140311-C, Department Head authority to approve and certify travel expenditures is delegated as follows: the Board President approves Board Member and General Manager expenditures; the Vice President approves Board President expenditures; the General Manager approves staff expenditures.
+&lt;sup>1Pursuant to Board Resolution 140311-C, Department Head authority to approve and certify travel expenditures is delegated as follows: the Board President approves Board Member and General Manager expenditures; the Vice President approves Board President expenditures; the General Manager approves staff expenditures.